 However, most company owners will need to visit their local bank branch in person to open their account, and make an opening deposit.

-If you’d rather get your account set up online, there are alternatives, including the multi-currency business borderless account from Wise.
+If you’d rather get your account set up online, there are alternatives, including the Wise Business account.
 Details of this smart new account, next.

-If you can’t find the right type of small business bank account for your needs — or if you’re looking for a cheap and flexible way to manage your money across different currencies — it’s worth comparing the features and fees of the business borderless account from Wise.
+If you can’t find the right type of small business bank account for your needs — or if you’re looking for a cheap and flexible way to manage your money across different currencies — it’s worth comparing the features and fees of the Wise Business account.

 This new type of account can be opened and operated online, and comes with a range of perks designed to make life easier for business owners and entrepreneurs.
 Check out these great benefits:

-- Integrate with your existing accounting solutions, including world-leading small business accounting software from Xero
+Integrate with your existing accounting solutions, including world-leading small business accounting software from QuickBooks

 Nearly ready to get started?
 Here are a few final tips and tricks to make sure everything goes smoothly.